leopardshadow/VLSI-Testing/hw1/report.md

 	I2 --> G2
 ```

 So I do a modification here.
-Starting from the designated output, mark its fanins as active, and do the same thing treated the fanins as the designated output.
+Before doing any kinds of search, starts from the designated output, marks its fanins as active, and do the same thing treated the fanins as the designated output.

 ```
 func mark_active_gates():